 The legal name of the district is the Kenosha School District No. 1, however, the name commonly used by the district is the Kenosha Unified School District.
-The School District was established in 1967 and is located in eastern Kenosha County.
-The District includes the City of Kenosha, the Town of Somers, and the Village of Pleasant Prairie.
+The school district was established in 1967 and is located in eastern Kenosha County.
+The district includes the City of Kenosha, the Town of Somers, and the Village of Pleasant Prairie.

-The District is an independent entity governed by an elected seven member School Board.
-The Board has the power and duty to set budgets, certify tax levies, issue debt, and perform other tasks necessary to the operation of the District.
-The District is subject to the general oversight of the Wisconsin Department of Public Instruction.
+The district is an independent entity governed by an elected seven member school board.
+The Board has the power and duty to set budgets, certify tax levies, issue debt, and perform other tasks necessary to the operation of the district.
+The district is subject to the general oversight of the Wisconsin Department of Public Instruction.
 This oversight generally includes an approval process that reviews compliance to standards enacted by legislative mandate.

-The District serves a general population of approximately 162,000 in an area of about 85 square miles.
-The District operates 23 elementary schools (grades PK-5), 5 middle schools (grade 6-8), and 6 high schools (grades 9-12), 5 charter schools, and 14 non-school-site early education schools.
-At the end of the 2012-2013 school year, the District served 22,639 pupils in its regular education program.
-In addition to providing a PK-12 education for students, the District operates a school food service program and a community service program.
-The District office is housed in a separate facility.
+The district serves a general population of approximately 162,000 in an area of about 85 square miles.
+The district operates 23 elementary schools (grades PK-5), 5 middle schools (grade 6-8), and 6 high schools (grades 9-12), 5 charter schools, and 14 non-school-site early education schools.
+At the end of the 2013-2014 school year, the district served 22,676 pupils in its regular education program.
+In addition to providing a PK-12 education for students, the district operates a school food service program and a community service program.
+The district office is housed in a separate facility.

-COMMUNITY PARTERS
+COMMUNITY PARTNERS

-KUSD would like to acknowledge the following community partnerships, which are integral to a robust student experience and whose support is vital to the success of District:
+KUSD would like to acknowledge the following community partnerships, which are integral to a robust student experience and whose support is vital to the success of the district:

-- Anderson Arts Center student art exhibits

 - Boys and Girls Club of Kenosha

 - Cardinal Stritch University

 - Carthage College

 - City of Kenosha Police Department

-- Clergy Summit on Suicide Prevention-Kenosha County Health Department, Medical Examiner's Office

 - Concerned Citizens Coalition

 - Expose Kenosha

-- Fun and Fit Fair at YMCA-for persons with disabilities in the community

 - Gateway Technical College

 - HOPE Council Program

 - Individually, Kenosha Unified School District athletic teams continue to receive tens of thousands of dollars in sponsorships from the local business community to aid in providing top-notch athletic facilities and equipment.

 - Kenosha Achievement Center

 - Kenosha Area Business Alliance

 - Kenosha Band Boosters, Kenosha Orchestra Boosters and Kenosha Choir Boosters

 - Kenosha Chamber of Commerce

 - Kenosha Community Health Center-School-Based Health Care

 - Kenosha County Health Department

 - Kenosha County Sherriff's Department

 - Kenosha County with Child Fatality Review Team

 - Kenosha County with Suicide Prevention Coalition

 - Kenosha Gang Intervention

 - Kenosha News Weather Art weekly publication

 - Kenosha Parks Department

 - Kenosha Public Library

 - Kenosha Public Museum

 - Kenosha Rotary

 - Kiwanis Club of Kenosha

 - Literacy Council

 - Mary Lou & Arthur F. Mahone Fund

 - McDonalds Corporation

 - Mentoring partnerships

 - Organizational Review Committee

 - Professional Services Group

 - Safe Kids Coalition

-- Trauma Sensitive School Committee-Wisconsin Department of Public Instruction

-- Union Grove Veterans' Retirement Home

 - University of Wisconsin-Extension

 - University of Wisconsin-Milwaukee-Early Childhood Collaboration

 - University of Wisconsin-Parkside

 - University of Wisconsin-Platteville